silverbulletmd/silverbullet/docs/Install/Docker.md

 > To access SilverBullet outside of `localhost` you will need to set up [[TLS]].

 # Release channels
-Every release version of SilverBullet is tagged with its version number, but there are two release channels you can use (they automatically update):
+Every release version of SilverBullet is tagged with its version number, but there are two release channels you can use:

 * `:latest` always points to the latest _release_
 * `:v2` always points to the latest _edge build_ (the last commit to `main`), use this if you want to live on the bleeding edge.

 # Container
 * The container binds to port `3000`, so be sure to port-map that, e.g. via `-p 3000:3000` (note: the first `3000` is the external port)
-* By default SilverBullet runs _unauthenticated_, this is not safe at it allows anybody on your network to access your instance freely.
-Therefore, in a docker setup **always** set the `SB_USER=username:password` environment variable (see below).
 * The container uses whatever is volume-mapped to `/space` as the space root folder.
 You can connect a docker volume, or a host folder to this, e.g. `-v /home/myuser/space:/space`
 * SilverBullet will detect the UNIX owner (UID and GID) of the folder mapped into `/space` and run the server process with the same UID and GID so that permissions will just magically work.
 If you’d like to override this UID, set the `PUID` and `PGID` environment variables (see [[Install/Configuration]] for details).
 * The Docker image is based on [Alpine](https://alpinelinux.org/).
 If you'd like to install additional packages into it, see [[#Installing additional packages]] below.